New Inn, Richmond: Heritage listing

-49-51 Bosworth Street is an intact example of the more substantial town buildings erected in Richmond during the prosperous 1830s.
+49-51 Bosworth Street is an intact example of the more substantial town buildings erected in Richmond, New South Wales during the prosperous 1830s.
 It represents the style of building construction more substantial than the crude dwellings initially erected in the town.
-It has a strong association with a local entrepreneur, Isaac Cornwell, who was representative of the moderately successful second generation, native born colonist.
+It has a strong association with a local entrepreneur, Isaac Cornwell, who was representative of the moderately successful second-generation, native-born colonist.

 It demonstrates the characteristic style of town buildings, construction techniques and building materials of house building in the 1830s-1840s.

 It is an example of utilising brick nog construction techniques of which only a small number (of known examples) remain today.

 It offers a valuable and meaningful comparison to Bowman's Cottage demonstrating both the evolution and continuation of building styles, techniques and materials.

 The site of the houses may possess archaeological potential.

 New Inn was listed on the New South Wales State Heritage Register on 2 April 1999.